What's in this article?

 You want them to quickly find answers to their mortgage-related questions in hopes that the readers will take the next steps to become a lead.

-Instead of bombarding readers with pop-up ads and animations, keep your mortgage website’s design relatively minimal.
-Again, we want readers to quickly find your loan options or apply online, and fill out their contact info for more information.
+Keep your mortgage website’s design relatively minimal instead of bombarding readers with pop-up ads and animations.
+Again, we want readers to quickly find your loan options or apply online and fill out their contact info for more information.

 Let’s look at the top features of the best mortgage sites.